[This article is part of our Transgender Breast Health Series.]

 With so little clear research on breast cancer risks as it related to transgender hormones it’s easy to be overwhelmed and a little confused about how to proceed.
 But there’s a lot we do know for sure that will improve your health:

-• Get an annual mammogram if you are over 40 and you are a transgender woman who has taken hormones or have other risk factors, of if you are a transgender man who has not had chest surgery.
+- Get an annual mammogram if you are over 40 and you are a transgender woman who has taken hormones or have other risk factorsAnything that increases or decreases a person’s chance of developing a disease., of if you are a transgender man who has not had chest surgery.

 No matter your gender identity, your breast health is vital.
 With a better understanding of breast cancer risk factors and how they relate to hormone therapy, you, with the help of your doctor should feel empowered to make positive healthcare decisions.